 Heading To The Mountains

-We hated to leave our great spot at the Ritz-Carlton Financial Street Beijing.
+We hated to leave the world class service at the Ritz-Carlton Financial Street Beijing.
 But on our visit to Beijing, we did not want to miss a chance to walk the Great Wall of China at Badaling!
 It was yet one more of the iconic Chinese sites we saw on our 4 weeks in China with Viking Cruises!

 The bus headed out at 7am and it took about 2 hours to get to the base at Badaling.
 There are many spots where you can get up on the Great Wall.
 But this site was selected to give us great panoramic views.
 We were so excited at our first glimpse of the Wall from the bus window.